a-y-u-s-h/pykachu/README.md

 ## Pykachu

-An opinionated project generator for python projects.
+An opinionated, but configurable project generator for python projects.

 ```
 .